Uniform Continuity and Br\'ezis-Lieb Type Splitting for Superposition Operators in Sobolev Space: Introduction

-The price we pay for relaxing the hypotheses on $f$ is that we need to restrict the range of allowed growth exponents $\mu$ in comparison with \cite{MR84e:28003}, that we need to assume some type of translation invariance for $\Omega$ if it is unbounded, and that the decoupling result only applies to a smaller set of admissible sequences, namely sequences that converge weakly in $H^1(\Omega)$.
-Nevertheless, the numerous applications where these extra assumptions are satisfied justify the new set of hypotheses.
+Our aim is to give a decoupling result under a different set of hypotheses that applies to a much larger class of functions $f$ than considered above, within a certain range of exponents $p$.
+In particular, we do not impose any convexity type assumptions on $f$ as was done in \cite{MR699419}, nor any regularity assumptions as in \cite{MR1400007,MR1885519} apart from continuity.
+The price we pay for relaxing the hypotheses on $f$ is that we need to restrict the range of allowed growth exponents $p$ in comparison with \cite{MR699419}, that we need to assume some type of translation invariance for $\Omega$, and that the decoupling result only applies to a smaller set of admissible sequences, namely sequences that converge weakly in $H^1(\Omega)$.
+Nevertheless, the numerous applications in the Calculus of Variations for PDEs where these extra assumptions are satisfied justify the new set of hypotheses.

 To keep the presentation simple and highlight the main idea, we only treat the case $\Omega=\dR^N$.
+From here on, function spaces are taken over $\dR^N$ unless otherwise noted.
 It would be possible to consider other domains or superposition operators between other spaces, and we plan to do so in forthcoming work.
-Nevertheless, we do allow that $f$ depends on the space variable explicitly, but in a way that preserves the translation invariance.
-Also this condition could be weakened.
+Nevertheless, we do allow a periodic dependency of $f$ on the space variable.

+To explain our results we formalize the notion of decoupling: \begin{definition} Suppose that $X$ and $Y$ are Banach spaces.
+Consider a map $\cF\colon X\to Y$, a sequence $(u_n)\subseteq X$ and $u\in X$.
+We say that $\cF$ \emph{BL-splits along $(u_n)$ with respect to $u$} (BL being an abbreviation for Br\'ezis-Lieb) if